Nydauron/CharBot/README.md

 - !roast help - Displays all the commands the user can enter
 - !roast <@user> - Roasts the user mentioned
-- !roast random - Roasts a random user on the server
+- !roast random - Roasts a random user on the channel
-- !roast everyone - Roasts every single user on the server (Note: May take a while to finish if there are several people on a server)
+- !roast everyone - Roasts every single user on the channel (Note: May take a while to finish if there are several people on a channel)

 CharBot will roast someone automatically if you put roast before the mentioned user.